Improving X-Codec-2.0 for Multi-Lingual Speech: 25 Hz Latent Rate and 24 kHz Sampling: Acknowledgement

 \section{Acknowledgement}

-Special thanks to my wife for her patience and for not getting too upset about the electricity bill caused by running two RTX 3090 Ti GPUs around the clock for 45 days.
-I also gratefully acknowledge my manager for pushing me to publish and for their continued encouragement.
+Special thanks to the people at home for their patience and for not getting too upset about the electricity bill caused by running two RTX 3090 Ti GPUs around the clock for 45 days.
+I am gratefully acknowledge my manager for pushing me to publish and for their continued encouragement.